nicolasnevraumont/geo-loc-me/README.md

 Technically, it's a POC for PWA with angular, firebase and other components.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

+## Firebase environment

+Create and/or fill in `environment.ts` and `environment.prod.ts` with firebase credentials as described in `environment.sample.ts`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.